TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-customerinitiated-nodereboot-redeploy.md

 <!--rcaDescription-->
 ### *Root Cause*
 > The redeploy action was triggered by an authorized user or process from either the Azure Portal or Azure Resource Manager interfaces.
 As a result, your VM was moved to a different host node.
-RDP connections to the VM, or requests to any other services running inside the VM, could have failed during this time.
 >

 <!--resolutionDetails-->